-Remember to keep an eye out for details about Big Write topics on the windows near the classroom door.
+Remember to keep an eye out for details about Talk topics on the windows near the classroom door.

 In Maths we will begin the year with a focus on number work: recognising the place value of each digit in a number, comparing and ordering numbers and reading and writing numbers.
 There are lots of things you can do to help your child with this at home and plenty of online games and resources- if you’re not sure, feel free to come and ask.

-In English we will be reading "Who's Afraid of the Big Bad Book" by Lauren Child.
-In this story, Herb, the lead character falls into a fairy tale book and has lots of adventures.
+In English we will be reading "The Day the Crayons Quit" by Oliver Jeffers.
+In this story, Duncan's, the lead characters crayons get cross and leave!
+They are fed up and let Duncan via a series of letters.
 We will be using this to get our writing going.